Support for disabled students and applicants at RCS

 Come and visit us

-If you are wondering whether or not to apply to the Royal Conservatoire, why not come for a visit?
+If you are wondering whether or not to apply to the Royal Conservatoire of Scotland, why not come for a visit?
 We encourage all applicants to come and look round and talk to staff and students to see if you feel it is the right place for you.
 You may also want to check that we have sufficient facilities in place for you to study here, or to discuss your needs so that we can offer you maximum support.

 Who do I contact for more information?